Lift and drag in three-dimensional steady viscous and compressible flow: Introduction

-in which $V$ is the volume enclosed by $S$.
-Moreover, the experiment confirmed that $\pGamma$ may still be independent on $S$.
-In his theoretical explanation, \cite{Taylor1926} points out that these positive answers require two conditions: (a) the intersect of $S$ and the wake has to be a vertical plane (``wake plane'', denoted by $W$) with normal $\pn =\pe_x$; and (b) the net vorticity flux through $W$ must vanish, which can be proven for steady viscous flow at large Reynolds number \cite[for an improved proof of this issue see][]{Wu2015}.
-We call these conditions the {\it first and second Taylor criteria} \citep{Liu2015}, and \er{Taylor-L} the approximate Taylor lift formula.
+{ Here $\po = \na\times \pu'$ is the vorticity and} $V$ is the volume enclosed by $S$.
+The experiment { results also indicate} that $\pGamma$ may still be independent on $S$. { Then}, \citet{Taylor1926} pointed out that these { two} positive answers require two conditions: (a) the intersect of $S$ and the wake has to be a vertical plane (``wake plane'', denoted by $W$) with normal $\pn =\pe_x$; and (b) the net vorticity flux through $W$ must vanish, which can be proven for steady flow at large Reynolds number { $Re$} (for an improved proof of this issue see Ref.~\onlinecite{Wu2015}).
+We call these conditions the {\it first and second Taylor criteria} \citep{Liu2015}, and \er{Taylor-L} the Taylor lift formula.

-Independent of the work of \cite{Taylor1926}, \cite{Filon1926} makes a thorough analysis of the lift and drag problem for two-dimensional, viscous, incompressible and steady flow.
-He conforms that to the leading order the disturbance flow satisfies the Oseen equation (see \er{u-t} below), which is valid for an arbitrarily Reynolds number as long as the distance from the body is sufficiently large.
-After obtaining the complete solution of Oseen's equation in the form of two series of typical solutions, Filon finds the complete solution for the transverse disturbance stream function $\psi$.
-Then he shows that the lift is the same as \er{Taylor-L} at infinity, while the drag is associated with a particular term in the solution, given by
+Independent of the work of \citet{Taylor1926}, \citet{Filon1926} made a thorough analysis of the lift and drag problem for 2D { incompressible and viscous} flow.
+He { confirmed} that to the leading order the disturbance flow satisfies the Oseen equation (see \er{u-t} below), which is valid for an arbitrarily { $Re$} as long as the distance from the body is sufficiently large.
+After obtaining the complete solution of Oseen's equation, { he finally} showed that the lift is the same as \er{Taylor-L} at infinity, while the drag is associated with a particular term in the solution, given by

 where

 represents an {\it inflow} at infinity at the tail.